esanchez01/Sanchez_A14136639_HW3/README.md

 - **Changing the title of the area chart**

   The original area chart's title was simply 'Generation MW'.
 However, this is inconsistent with the fact that output (loads) are also depicted on the negative portion of the area chart.
-Therefore, the chart's name was changed to 'Generation & Output MW'.
+Therefore, the chart's name was changed to 'Generation & Utilization MW'.

 - **Adding appropriate colors to the loads in the area chart**